matthew-z/R-net/README.md

 [Natural Language Computing Group, MSRA: R-NET: Machine Reading Comprehension with Self-matching Networks](https://www.microsoft.com/en-us/research/publication/mrc/)

-However, I failed to reproduce the result with the model described in this paper because some details are not very clear to me and the dynamic attention in self-matching requires too much memory.
+However, I didn't reproduce the model described in this paper because some details are not very clear to me and the dynamic attention in self-matching requires too much memory.

 Thus, I implemented the variant of R-Net according to [HKUST-KnowComp/R-Net](https://github.com/HKUST-KnowComp/R-Net) (in Tensorflow).